 Having a coop full of chickens can be great.
-Some people breed chickens as a hobby, while others have chickens for the fresh eggs and the fresh meat.
+Some people breed chickens as a hobby, while others have chickens for fresh eggs and fresh meat.
 Whatever your reasons are for having a coop, you need to keep them warm and safe during the cold, winter months.
 Chickens are very strong birds.
 As long as they have food, water, and a solid structure for shelter, they can make it through the winter.

 If you want to keep your chickens happy, healthy, and laying eggs, you would need to know how to winterize your coop to prepare it for the cold, wind, and snow.
 This will provide your chickens a warm, draft-free, and clean environment for the chickens.

 The first thing that you want to do is clean out your chicken coop before the winter.
 You should remove any dishes, removable nest boxes, perches, and any other accessories that you have in the coop.